Camosun receives largest donation in college’s history

 March 17, 2017 by Adam Marsh, student editor

 The Camosun College Foundation’s TRADEmark of Excellence campaign recently received the largest donation in the history of the college.
-The $1-million donation is from The Gwyn Morgan and Patricia Trottier Foundation and will go toward funding a new program: Camosun Empowering Women in Trades.
+The $1-million donation is from the Gwyn Morgan and Patricia Trottier Foundation and will go toward funding a new program: Camosun Empowering Women in Trades.

 Camosun president Sherri Bell is pleased about what the donation will do to better the future of the college.

 “It’s a remarkable donation in that the donors were very specific about where they wanted to see support in the trades, and that was for women in trades,” says Bell.
-“We were able to utilize their $1 million, along with some other funding forces, to really support women getting into outstanding careers in trades.”
+“We were able to utilize their $1 million, along with some other funding sources, to really support women getting into outstanding careers in trades.”

 “It’s going to be able to expand what we’ve been able to formally do, so helping women get through exploratory programs and then Foundation training,” she says.
 “We’ll open it to more scholarships, help on the worksite, and do it on a case-by-case basis, depending on what the student needs.
 Our big goal for this one is to help women through the apprentice system and ultimately completing their Red Seal designation.”